-FHLBs will take a cut of at least 10% on PPP loans accepted as collateral, which will reduce the overall value of such collateral.
+FHLBs will take a discount of at least 10% on PPP loans accepted as collateral, which will reduce the overall value of such collateral.
 Additionally, member banks pledging PPP loans as collateral must have a CAMELS rating of 3 or better, or a member credit ranking in the top 60% of FHLB’s member rating systems.
-FHLB member banks may pledge a maximum of $5 billion in PPP loans in collateral to their FHLB.
+FHLB member banks may pledge a maximum of $5 billion in PPP loans as collateral to their FHLB.

 Will Legal Lending Limits Apply To PPP Loans?